joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 variation in execution time.
 Here we describe known sources of timing variation, which of these is being credited, and how the non-credited sources of timing variation are controlled in testing:
 - Pipelining: The test code uses the `rdtscp` and `lfence` instructions to obtain the TSC value to reduce pipelining effects.
 - Branch prediction: As `JENT_MEMORY_DEPTH_EXP` gets larger, the branch prediction will become more consistent.
 - Frequency scaling: the hardware is effectively cooled and otherwise quiescent, so thermal throttling is kept to a minimum.
-This throttling has been disabled through configuration.
+Throttling for the purpose of power saving has been disabled through configuration.
 - Context switching: The entire selected sub-distribution is much too low to include a context switch.
 - Hardware interrupts: The entire selected sub-distribution is much too low to include results where the running core serviced a hardware interrupt.
 - Executing on a different core: The test process was locked to a single core.